 - BSc (Hons) Child Health and Wellbeing

 - BA (Hons) Counselling and Psychotherapy

-- BSc (Hons) Family and Community Wellbeing
+- BSc (Hons) Critical Approaches to Counselling and Psychotherapy

 - BSc (Hons) Global Public Health

 - BSc (Hons) Health and Social Care Leadership and Management

 - BA (Hons) Health and Social Wellbeing

 - BSc (Hons) Psychosocial Analysis of Offending Behaviour

 We also offer a top-up program giving you the opportunity to progress from a Foundation Degree (or equivalent) to an Honours degree:

 Our Postgraduate courses include: